Engineering diamond interfaces free of dark spins: Dark Spin Correlation Measurements

+which cancels systematic errors due to instrument control.
 Eq.~\ref{eq:T1-sequence} assumes the noise on the dark electron spins is Markovian.
-We fit the actual data with a more general form given by
+We fit the dark spin $T_1$ data in Fig.~\ref{fig:DarkT1}(b) with a more general form given by

 where $n_{NV}$ and $n_{n_e}$ are stretch factors depending on the noise environment.
-To extract dark spin information, we first estimate NV information, $T_{1,NV}$ and $n_{NV}$ through direct NV measurement (Fig.~\ref{figSI:NVT1}).
-With the measured $T_{1,NV}$ and $n_{NV}$, we fit the electron $T_{1,e}$ and $n_{e}$ values for the various coatings using Eq.~\eqref{eq:darkspinT1Fit}.
-The results of the fits are plotted in Fig.~\ref{fig:DarkT1}(b) and show the highlighted decrease in dark spin $T_1$.
+To extract dark spin information, we use the $T_{1,NV}$ and $n_{NV}$ from Fig.~\ref{figSI:NVT1} and fit the electron $T_{1,e}$ and $n_{e}$ values for the various coatings using Eq.~\eqref{eq:darkspinT1Fit}.
+The results in Fig.~\ref{fig:DarkT1}(b) show the highlighted decrease in dark spin $T_1$.